Aasif Sheikh (cricketer)

-Aasif Sheikh (आसिफ शेख; born 22 June 2001) is a Nepalese cricketer who plays as a right-handed wicket-keeper-batsman.
+Aasif Sheikh (Note: आसिफ शेख) (born 22 June 2001) is a Nepalese cricketer who plays as a right-handed wicket-keeper-batsman.
 He made his debut for Nepal against the Netherlands in a Twenty20 International in April 2021.
 He is renowned for his classical batting style.
 He has the most ODI cricket half-centuries for Nepal, with 13.

 He represents the Armed Police Force Club of the Prime minister domestic cup and Pokhara Paltan of the Pokhara Premier League.

 Early domestic career and U-19

 Sheikh plays for Panchakanya Tej in the Everest Premier League.
 He scored an unbeaten 111 runs in the final of the 2016 Everest Premier League, helping his team to win the maiden EPL title.
 He was the leading run-scorer of the tournament, where he scored 202 runs in six matches at an average of 44.00.

 He led the Nepalese Under-19 team in the 2018 Quadrangular Cricket Tournament in India.
 Later, he was named the skipper of the Nepal national under-19 cricket team for the 2018 ACC Under-19 Asia Cup.
-He also played for the Under-19 side in the 2019 ACC Under-19 Asia Cup.
+He also played for the Under-19 team in the 2019 ACC Under-19 Asia Cup.

 International career

 After being the second highest scorer of the tournament in the 2021 Prime Minister Cup, where he scored 206 runs in five innings at an average of 41.20, he was selected in the 18-member national team for the closed camps for the T20I series against Qatar.
 However, the tour was eventually postponed due to the increasing COVID-19 cases in Qatar.

 Sheikh was subsequently selected in the 15-member national squad for the 2020–21 Nepal Tri-Nation Series and made his T20I debut against Netherlands.
 He scored an unbeaten half-century and put up a record first-wicket partnership of 116 runs for Nepal in T20Is guiding his team to a 9-wicket victory.
 He scored 42 runs in the second match of the series against Malaysia and shared another century stand with a fellow opener Kushal Bhurtel.
 He scored 154 runs in the series at an average of 38.50 and a strike-rate of 138.73.

 In August 2021, Sheikh was named in Nepal's One Day International (ODI) squad for their series against Papua New Guinea in Oman, and their squad for round six of the 2019–2023 ICC Cricket World Cup League 2 tournament, also in Oman.
 He made his ODI debut on 7 September 2021, for Nepal against Papua New Guinea.

 In March 2023, Sheikh scored his first century in ODIs during a match against Papua New Guinea.

 In May 2024, he was named in Nepal's squad for the 2024 ICC Men's T20 World Cup tournament.

+In January 2026, Sheikh was selected in Nepal's squad for 2026 T20I World Cup.